 At Level 9 of your Gale Build in BG3, he gains access to even more powerful magic.
 You’ll unlock the following features here:

-• Hold Monster – Paralyse a creature.
+Hold Monster – Paralyse a creature.
 It can’t move, act or react.
 Attacks from within 3 metres are always Critical Hits.
 Lasts for up to 10 turns, as long as you maintain Concentration.
+This is an upgraded version of Hold Person that can be used against any target.
+You can unprepare Hold Person and replace it with this spell.

 Level 10